TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- Then make versions of viewcomponents on them and refactor to make it fit their needs
 - Better base components easier everything else.
 Also if they require to be changed in the future it may require a lot of testing as all the components that use them may need testing.
 	- However we may have unit tests
-- Interactive Auto Prerendered Blazor pages and WebAssembly Prerender is probably they way we want to go.
-As the browser does more work.
 - Have a browser set to NoJs for testing components
-- Decide whether a global rendermode should be used
+- Decide together on a global rendermode current thinking is webassembly prerender
-	- like interactive auto prerender but components cant do it so will it just be serverside so would webassembly prerender be better
+- Get input from team with lots experience of LH and get input on opportunities and problems may face with Blazor specific to LH etc
+- Take advantage of C# features and consider compliance interfaces

+## Recommendations if want Blazor pages
+- If we want to redirect from blazor pages for nojs use nojs script tag and meta tag to redirect.
+This is because we run the code as we prerender, using navigationmanager in prerendering stages will happen before render. even if async. which means we cant show html like "you have no js your being directed" on our blazor pages.
+Though we can still use the navigation manager to redirect it just can't happen after prerender.
+It would be possible to tell them they we're redirected on the page they we're redirected to if this was preferable.

 # Setup **TODO**
 - NoJSBaseController ReturnRedirect uses the localhost address so needs changing
--

 # Trouble Shooting
-- if assembled files break try deleting them and then starting not rebuilding.
+- if assembled files break try deleting them and then starting
 - blazor not detecting any components! - restarted visual studio i was running two instances for comparison
 - deleting auto generated files when some issues due to references seems to work even after bin and obj deletion and clean for this kind of error
 	- expect when using packages some of these issues will resolve